AT-Publishing/website/_posts/2017-03-14-monero-cold-storage.md

 </p>

 Trezor by SatoshiLabs was supposed to get Monero supported by their hardware wallet, [someone worked on the project before](monero-wallet/) and there are a few brave ones who hacked up their Trezors to get a working hardware wallet for Monero punk-style.
 Working for now, that is.
 The code written for Trezor will be incompatible soon as Monero upgraded since that.

+### Keepkey - ,,Erm, not really."

+The Trezor spin-off is not planning to implement Monero either:

+> We are considering it, but it is not on the roadmap at the moment. [ via r/keepkey](https://www.reddit.com/r/keepkey/comments/5m58vv/monero_support/dc1fkzx/)

 #### Jaxx - ,,Near term plans halted"